 For each tranche, Musk will vest in stock options that correspond to about 1.69 million shares, or 1 percent of Tesla's current total outstanding shares.

 Tesla said Musk's new performance award was created by company's board, in consultation with third party compensation consultant Compensia Inc, and requires the approval of Tesla's shareholders.

 Musk and his brother Kimbal did not participate in the more than six month process.
 Shareholders, excluding the Musks, will be asked to vote on it in a special shareholder scheduled in late March.
-(Reporting by Subrat Patnaik and Shubham Kalia in Bengaluru, additional reporting by Sonam Rai; Writing by Sayantani Ghosh; Editing by Saumyadeb Chakrabarty)
+(Reporting by Subrat Patnaik and Shubham Kalia in Bengaluru, additional reporting by Sonam Rai; Editing by Sayantani Ghosh and Saumyadeb Chakrabarty)